Our Privacy Promise

 - Communicate with you.
 To know how you prefer to be contacted and to make adjustments as you specify.
 To provide you with specific and, where appropriate, personalised services, information, products, updates, newsletters, feedback, competitions.
 To assist with technical problems related to our websites or apps.

 - Operational requirements.
-If you are serving as a trustee, we will make use of your collected personal information for the purposes of administering and facilitating your duties and responsibilities as a member of the Board.
+If you are serving as a trustee, we will make use of your collected personal data for the purposes of administering and facilitating your duties and responsibilities as a member of the Board.
 There may be occasions when we need to make use of your personal data because of your status as a trustee to authenticate operational requirements and executive decisions of the charity, such as providing your home address for financial due diligence validation processes.
 The operational use of your personal data will be compatible with the original purpose of use.
 If an unexpected or new purpose of use for your personal data is necessary, we will inform you and / or seek your consent to make use of your personal data for this new purpose.

 - Marketing.
 If you provide us with your email address or telephone number, we may contact you for marketing purposes.
 We may use your email or SMS text number for both marketing and targeted advertising, but only where we have your opt-in consent to do so.
 If you provide us with your postal address or telephone number, we may send you direct mail or telephone you about our work.
 We will not do so if you have told us you would prefer not to hear from us by these means.
 We check telephone numbers against the Telephone Preference Service (TPS) and if you are registered, we will only contact you if you have specifically consented to us making such calls.
 We make it easy for you to tell us how you want us to communicate, in a way that suits you.
 Our forms have clear marketing preference questions and we include clear information on how to opt-out or opt-in when we send you marketing information.